jg-rp/python-jsonpath/README.md

 - We don't support extension functions of the form `selector.func()`.
 - We always return a list of matches from `jsonpath.findall()`, never a scalar value.
 - We do not support arithmetic in filter expression.
+- Python JSONPath is strictly read only.
+There are no update "selectors".

 And this is a list of areas where we deviate from the [IETF JSONPath draft](https://datatracker.ietf.org/doc/html/draft-ietf-jsonpath-base-11).